ITISFoundation/osparc-simcore-clients/clients/python/README.md

 ```

 Hence, it is important to be able quickly modify the [templates](https://github.com/ITISFoundation/openapi-generator/tree/master/modules/openapi-generator/src/main/resources) and regenerate the client.
 To do this without rebuilding the docker image containing the openapi-generator, run `make python-client-from-templates path/to/template/dir` from `clients/python`.

+## Upcoming Deprecations

+  In the future the `models` and `api` submodules of the `osparc` package will be deprecated.
+All functionality contained in there should instead by imported directly from `osparc`.